 You’ve asked and I’m here to answer.
-You want to know how to create printables in PowerPoint so you can try to make your own printables at home.
+You want to know how to make a printable in PowerPoint – Writing Worksheet so you can try to make your own printables at home.
 Imagine if you could stop buying other people’s resources and start making your own.

 You could study any topic you wanted and at any grade level, you needed.

 You want to learn about pirates or fossils?
 Create the printables that would go along for each topic knowing that you could create something your kids would love.

 What is the best program to make printables?

 As a designer, I use Indesign and I love it.
 As homeschoolers, you can purchase Adobe Creative Cloud at a discount and get all of the apps.
 This is great if you have middle school age and teens at home who can learn how to use the programs too.

 For this tutorial, I’ll be using PowerPoint, it’s widely available on both Mac and PCs.
 You can make a one time purchase for Microsoft Office or subscribe monthly starting at $6.99/month if you don’t already own it.

 Copyright and terms of service

 If you’re only creating personal projects for your family with no intention of distributing them, you can use any fonts or images that allow you to save and upload them to your computer.